Hello, how can we help you?

 Introduction

-After configuring the event log rules and defining an occurrence, it is possible to create the event log.
+After defining the occurrences and configuring the event log rules, it is possible to generate the event log effectively.
+Its creation can be manual or automatic.

-This feature is used to store records and, later, analyze the performance of collections created in the system.
+This feature allows for storing the records and then analyzing the performance of the data collections added in the system.

 1. Access the Management > Event log (SP026) menu.

-2. On the screen that will open, click on the More > 3 quadrants buttons.
+2. Expand the More button and click on the 3 quadrants option.

 3. Select a data collection and, in the 3rd quadrant, click on the button.